ircv3/ircv3-specifications/extensions/whoami.md

 The `WHOAMI` command is sent under the following circumstances:

 1. If the client requested the capability during connection registration, as part of the registration burst, between the final `005 RPL_ISUPPORT` and the beginning of the `LUSERS` numerics (typically beginning with `251 RPL_LUSERCLIENT`)
-2. Any time after connection registration when the client's NUH changes (for example, a nickname change, or the activation or deactivation of a vhost or cloak)
+2. Any time after connection registration when the client's NUH changes (for example, a nickname change, or the activation or deactivation of a vhost or cloak), whether in response to an explicit client action or not

 It has the following syntax: